Planets & Colonization

 Creating a Planet

-1. Travel to a dangerous sector with no more than 4 existing planets
+1. Travel to a dangerous non-StarDock sector with fewer than 3 existing planets

 2. Press G to launch a Genesis Torpedo